HomeVertebratesRorquals

 These whales possess a tiny sensory organ at the mandibular symphysis (joining), which comprises a bundle of mechanoreceptors.
 This organ helps coordinate the action of the throat pleats while engulfing water.

-Currently, six species of rorquals are listed under the IUCN Red List.
+Of all the extant species of rorquals, six are listed under the IUCN Red List.
 The sei and blue whales are considered Endangered (EN), the fin whale is Vulnerable (VU), and the Rice’s whale is Critically Endangered (CR).
 The common minke whale and the humpback whale are listed as Least Concern (LC).